-We recorded \$29,544 in operating expenses for the three month period ended May 31, 2014.
+We recorded \$28,396 and \$57,940 in operating expenses, respectively, for the three and six month periods ended August 31, 2014.

-Our startup phase operating expenses have consisted solely of professional fees and rent.
+Our startup phase operating expenses have consisted solely of professional fees, administrative expenses and rent.
 Future operating expenses will consist of indirect personnel costs, including fringe benefits, insurance and facility costs, travel and entertainment, depreciation and amortization, marketing and sales, professional services such as legal and accounting, and other general and administrative costs.